Symmetry of diatomic molecules

 Molecular symmetry in physics and chemistry describes the symmetry present in molecules and the classification of molecules according to their symmetry.
-Molecular symmetry is a fundamental concept in the application of Quantum Mechanics in physics and chemistry, for example it can be used to predict or explain many of a molecule's properties, such as its dipole moment and its allowed spectroscopic transitions (based on selection rules), without doing the exact rigorous calculations (which, in some cases, may not even be possible).
+Molecular symmetry is a fundamental concept in the application of quantum mechanics in physics and chemistry, for example, it can be used to predict or explain many of a molecule's properties, such as its dipole moment and its allowed spectroscopic transitions (based on selection rules), without doing the exact rigorous calculations (which, in some cases, may not even be possible).
 To do this it is necessary to classify the states of the molecule using the irreducible representations from the character table of the symmetry group of the molecule.
-Among all the molecular symmetries, diatomic molecules show some distinct features and they are relatively easier to analyze.
+Among all the molecular symmetries, diatomic molecules show some distinct features and are relatively easier to analyze.

 Symmetry and group theory

 The physical laws governing a system is generally written as a relation (equations, differential equations, integral equations etc.).
 An operation on the ingredients of this relation, which keeps the form of the relations invariant is called a symmetry transformation or a symmetry of the system.